jaiarvind/Color-Identification-in-images/README.md

-# Color-Identification-in-images
+# Color-Identification-in-Images
-Deploying Color Detector using python in images
+Implement an image color detector which identifies all the colors in an image or video.